 I feel like such a failure as a mom!
 I should have seen the signs!
 I should know what to do and when to do it!
 I am her mom and I should be able to protect her!
 Why didn’t I think of the EPI Pen?
 Why did we give her those chips and dip?

-The reason I am sharing this story with other parents is because I don’t want you to go through what I did!
+The reason I am sharing this story with other parents is that I don’t want you to go through what I did!
 It was scary and it still haunts me daily.
 I replay that night in my head over and over again.
 What if?….
 What if?…

-I want to tell you to stay calm and that ll parents should be CPR trained and EPI Pen trained if their child has food allergies!
+I want to tell you to stay calm and that all parents should be CPR trained and EPI Pen trained if their child has food allergies!
 BUT, I am all those things!
 I am CPR trained and I know how to use the EPI Pen if it ever came to it, but I FROZE and I was distressed!
-As a parent I was not able to do the necessary actions because I honestly was not calm!
+As a parent, I was not able to do the necessary actions because I honestly was not calm!
 I thank my husband for being there and being our calm who got us through that night and I thank God that my little girl is sleeping in the next room as I share this story with all of you!

 My goal this summer is to get retrained in CPR training, take some extra emergency classes, and to get EPI Pen training once again from her allergist!
 Those were the longest 10 minutes ever and I don’t want that to happen again!